Research the Host Country

 Travel guidebooks can also be a great resource because they contain information about cultural practices.
 TTU Study Abroad encourages you to talk with your student and read about your student's host country prior to departure.
 Gaining more knowledge about the destination will help to answer questions and address your concerns.

 We recommend working with your student to create a folder of practical resources and their personal information.
+This can be in hard copy but also on your student's phone.
 Here are some suggestions for what to include:

 - Name, address, phone number, and email of the host family or residence where your student will be staying while abroad.